Apparent line tension induced by surface-active impurities: Droplet deposition and contact-angle variation

 After the contaminated droplets deposit on a clean substrate, the surfactants redistribute by diffusion inside each droplet to reach thermodynamic equilibrium, satisfying \Eqs~\ref{eq:Gammawv}--\ref{eq:Gammasv} (\Fig~\ref{fig:schematic}a).
 By doing so, the internal bulk concentration in the droplets lowers from $c_0$ to $c$.
 The conservation of the number of surfactants in the droplet after equilibration demands

-where the three terms on the right-hand side correspond to the total number of surfactants in the droplet's bulk, on the droplet's cap, and in its base area, respectively.
-See Appendix~\ref{sec:app:cap} for the expressions for the volume and surface areas.
+where the three terms on the right-hand side correspond to the total number of surfactants in the droplet's bulk, at the droplet's cap, and at its base area, respectively.
+See Appendix~\ref{sec:app:cap} for the geometrical expressions for the volume and surface areas.

 This brings us to the following dependence of the bulk concentration on base radius

 where we have introduced the {\it partition radius} $a^*$